thebrianbug/dotfiles/ASUS_NIXOS_INSTALL.md

 ### Option B: Manual Installation

-This method gives you full control over partitioning and BTRFS subvolume creation.
+This method gives you full control over partitioning and BTRFS subvolume creation, allowing you to implement the **recommended separate `/boot` partition** setup.

 1. Boot from the NixOS installation media.